Bivouac shelter: Construction

 Artificial bivouacs can be constructed using a variety of available materials from corrugated iron sheeting or plywood, to groundsheets or a purpose-made basha.
 Although these have the advantage of being speedy to erect and resource-efficient, they have relatively poor insulation properties.

 There are many different ways to put up a bivouac shelter.
 The most common method is to use one bivouac sheet as the roof of the shelter and a second as the groundsheet.
-The 'roof' flysheet is suspended along in its ridge line by a cord tied between two trees which are a suitable distance apart.
+The 'roof' flysheet is suspended along its ridge line by a cord tied between two trees which are a suitable distance apart.
 The four corners of the flysheet are then either pegged out or tied down to other trees.
 Care must be taken to leave a gap between the ground and the sheet to ensure that there is enough air flow to stop condensation.

 A basha is a simple tent, made from one or two sheets of waterproof fabric and some strong cord.
 Generally a basha is made of reinforced nylon with eyelets and loops or tabs located along all four sides of the sheet and sometimes across the two central lines of symmetry.
 The basha is an extremely versatile shelter that can be erected in many different ways to suit the particular conditions of the location.
 (The word also sometimes refers to a special type of bivouac sack described below).